What Time Is The Third 2020 Democratic Presidential Debate? Schedule, Lineup & More

 The third-round Democratic 2020 presidential debate will be held Thursday night in Houston, and here is everything you need to know.

-Unlike the first two debate rounds held this summer, there is only night of discussions this time around, as only 10 candidates met the Democratic National Committee’s polling and fundraising requirements: at least 2% support in four different approved polls and a minimum of 130,000 distinct individual contributions from at least 400 unique donors in 20 or more states.
+Unlike the first two debate rounds held this summer, there is only one night of discussions this time around, as just 10 candidates met the Democratic National Committee’s polling and fundraising requirements: at least 2% support in four different approved polls and a minimum of 130,000 distinct individual contributions from at least 400 unique donors in 20 or more states.

 Thursday night’s event will also mark the first time former Vice President Joe Biden, the frontrunner among 2020 Democratic candidates, and Sen. Elizabeth Warren (D-Massachusetts) share the stage.
 Warren has been gaining increasing support in many early primary polls to attain second place in the race ahead of fellow progressive Sen. Bernie Sanders (I-Vermont), with whom she has been neck-and-neck in recent weeks.

 Any exchange between traditionalist Biden and far-left Warren will likely be exciting to watch, especially any discussion that revolves around issues like healthcare and the economy.

 Here are more details about the third debate: